ThinkDataEd/curriculum/docs/unit2/lesson9.md

 10. As a class, observe the results in the chart and discuss the following:

-    100. Do the data from these 12 rolls match what we expected (see responses from Step 8)?
+    100. Do the data from these 12 rolls match what we expected (see responses from step 8)?
 Is this surprising? <span style="color:grey">***Answers will vary by class.
 Some values may have shown up more than we expected (example: the number 3 was rolled 3 times), and others may not have been rolled at all (example: the number 5 was never an outcome).
 We only